Audition Songs by Musical

 Ensemble (Contras)

-Every Story is a Love Story” – Aida
+Every Story Is a Love Story” – Aida

 You Took the Words Right Out of My Mouth” – Meat Loaf [1970s/non-theatre]